 At TDL, our role is to translate science.
 This article is part of a series on cutting edge research that has the potential to create positive social impact.
 While the research is inherently specific, we believe that the insights gleaned from each piece in this series are relevant to behavioral science practitioners in many different fields.
 At TDL, we are always looking for ways to translate science into impact.
 If you would like to chat with us about a potential collaboration, feel free to contact us.

 As a socially-conscious applied research firm, TDL is interested in connecting cutting-edge research with real-world applications.
 In particular, we’re interested in behavioral science interventions that create healthier societies.
 One way of achieving this goal is to modify choice architecture to nudge consumers in healthier, more sustainable directions.

-To hear directly from someone working on these exact kinds of issues, we reached out to Dr. Jolien Vandenbroele, a postdoctoral researcher in the Department of Marketing, Innovation and Organisation at the University of Gent.
+To hear directly from someone working on these exact kinds of issues, we reached out to Dr. Jolien Vandenbroele, a postdoctoral researcher in the Department of Marketing, Innovation and Organisation at the University of Ghent.
 In this study, Dr. Vandenbroele and a team of researchers sought to uncover how modifications to choice architecture could impact consumers’ willingness to swap meat for non-meat substitutes.

 A link to the full study is available here: Mock meat in the butchery: nudging consumers toward meat substitutes